 Ultra-low power devices for personal health.

-This talk describes security features in the ARM architecture for IoT.
+This talk describes the range of features of the ARM ecosystem that enable IoT.

 Victor Nelson, Auburn University, US